 Madame Chanel was no shrinking violet.
-Her statements like her fashion and Chanel Costume Jewelry reflected her dynamic personality.
+Her statements, like her fashion and Chanel Costume Jewelry, reflected her dynamic personality.

 Knowing how to use a jewelers loupe will save you time and money.

 Forgeries are common at the upper end of the market.
-Trifari's jelly belly pins and Eisenberg Originals have been widely forged and often have a fake signatures.
+Trifari's jelly belly pins and Eisenberg Originals have been widely forged and often have fake signatures.

 If you're a budding collector, it will be prudent to buy pieces in the mid and lower price ranges, to avoid expensive mistakes.